taanya-d/Festive-Campaign-Analysis/README.md

 ) AS repeat_users;

-7.What is the total sales amount for each product category during Diwali?
+7. What is the total sales amount for each product category during Diwali?

 select Product_Category, sum(Amount)
 from diwali_sales_data